 There is no reason to fear a visit to the Petrified Forest, it gets its name from the large deposits of petrified wood found throughout its landscape.
-You’ll find plenty to do here, from camping, hiking, backpacking, and geocaching, a fun way to tour the park using a GPS app on your phone!
+You’ll find plenty to do here, from camping and hiking to backpacking and geocaching, a fun way to tour the park using a GPS app on your phone!
 Suggested itineraries on the National Park website are anywhere from an hour to more than a day.

 Getting there: closest airports are Phoenix, or Albuquerque, both about a 3 hour drive from the park.

-Formerly known as McKinley National Park, Denali Peak is the highest point in North America.
+Formerly known as McKinley National Park, Denali National Park is home to Denali Peak, the highest point in North America.
 There are numerous ways to explore Denali: take a bus tour, cycle, hike.
 Check out the sled dog demonstrations, or get spectacular views from a zipline.

 Getting there: Unlike the other Alaskan parks we mentioned, you can actually get to Denali by car!
 There is one road that gets you there, which is accessible from both Fairbanks (2 hours) and Anchorage (5 hour drive).

-After braving the crowds at Mt Rushmore National Monument, take the 50 minute drive south to Wind Cave, where you will find tranquility amongst the caves and surrounding 30 miles of hiking trails in one of America’s oldest national parks.
-Wind Cave is one of the longest caves in the world, where you can view the rare Boxwood mineral structure created by erosion in the mineral structure.
+After braving the crowds at Mount Rushmore National Monument, take the 50 minute drive south to Wind Cave, where you will find tranquility amongst the caves and surrounding 30 miles of hiking trails in one of America’s oldest national parks.
+Wind Cave is one of the longest caves in the world, where you can view the rare, honeycomb-like boxwork mineral structure.

 Getting there: An hour drive from Rapid City.

 Dubbed a “National Park for the Arts,” Weir Farm provides a unique experience you will be hard pressed to find at any other National Park.
-Originally home to impressionist artist J. Alden Weir, you can tour the house, walk the grounds, and get inspired for your own artistic aspirations.
-Check out the Art in the Park Annual Festival on August 25, take one of their art classes, or settle down on the grounds at anytime with your own art supplies.
+Originally home to impressionist artist J. Alden Weir, you can tour the house, walk the grounds, and get inspired for your own artistic ventures.
+Check out the annual Art in the Park Annual Festival, take one of their art classes, or settle down on the grounds at anytime with your own art supplies.

 Getting there: Weir Farm is located an hour and a half drive from Hartford.